 Indonesia has been ranked as the number one shark fishing nation for the last 3 decades.
-Geographically, Indonesia should have some of the highest biodiversity of shark, ray, and predatory species in the world, but the high demand for shark fins and manta ray gill rakers has caused severe overfishing across the country and nearly exhausted the population.
-This is the front lines of marine mega fauna conservation efforts.
+Geographically, Indonesia should have some of the highest biodiversity of shark, ray, and predatory species in the world, but the high demand for shark fins and mobula gill rakers has caused severe overfishing across the country, combined with bycatch this has forced populations of many species to the brink.
+These are the front lines of marine megafauna conservation efforts.

 Due to the difficulties of studying elasmobranch abundance in the wild, different techniques had to be invented in order to address different ecological questions.
 One of these techniques is the Baited Remote Underwater Video (BRUV).
 This shark study method has been used in numerous studies around the world and has been shown very successful.